viam-modules/event-manager/README.md

 A list of objects containing:

 "resource" - the name of a configured action resource.
-Currently only "generic" components and services are supported.
+Currently only "generic" components and services, as well as vision services are supported.

 "method" - the resource method to call